Al Jazeera journalist Shireen Abu Akleh shot dead while covering Israeli military operation in West Bank - KTVZ

 Tributes started pouring in for Abu Akleh as news of her death spread.

-Abu Akleh’s colleague, Nida Ibrahim, said she was a “very well respected journalist” who had been working with Al Jazeera since the beginning of the second Palestinian Intifada in 2000, according to the network.
+Her colleague, Nida Ibrahim, said she was a “very well respected journalist.”

 “As you can imagine, this is a shock to the journalists who have been working with her,” Ibrahim said, in tears.

+“Qatar considers [this] a flagrant violation of international humanitarian law and a blatant infringement on freedom of media…and the right of people to obtain information,” the statement added.

+Al Jazeera is funded in part by the Qatari government and its main offices are in the capital Doha.

-Abu Akleh was born and raised in Jerusalem and belonged to a Christian family, according to Bir Zeit University, where she was a teacher.
-She was 51, according to the university.
+Abu Akleh had reported about the plight of Palestinians under Israeli occupation for over two and a half decades.
+She was born and raised in Jerusalem and belonged to a Christian family, according to Bir Zeit University, where she was a teacher.

-“She initially studied architecture at the University of Science and Technology in Jordan, then moved to the written journalism specialization, and obtained a bachelor’s degree from Yarmouk University in Jordan,” according to her university bio.

-She had worked with UNRWA, Voice of Palestine Radio, Amman Satellite Channel, the Miftah Foundation and Monte Carlo Radio before joining Al Jazeera.
+She joined Al Jazeera when it was established in 1997, at the age of 26, and became the face of Palestinian coverage for millions of Arab households.

+“Every house … inside Palestine or outside of Palestine, is mourning Shireen because she is our voice to the world,” said Terry Bullata, a friend and former schoolmate of Abu Akleh.
+“She is the voice of our suffering under the occupation.
+She is the voice of our aspiration for freedom.”

 The-CNN-Wire